layik/layik.github.io/articles/rollup.md

 2. Externals is your most important work.
 As stated above, to achieve your "single file" aim, one must start with the package dependencies and find out what is available as single file already.
 Everything else must be rolled up with your package.
 Needless to say, you can of course package ONLY your code and ask users to use the rolled up file in another npm package where dependencies can easily be met.
 That was my starting point.

 For instance, Uber's `baseweb` package, as of now, could not be located as a [scoped]() single file, therefore, if we need to roll up eAtlas we must not exclude them.
 In the above config, it is, this is done on purpose.
+Hence the learning outcome number (2) above.

+> Adding dependency list from your `package.json` may not be picked up by `rollup`.

+This is because of the way npm packages can be defined.
+Again in the case of `baseui` or `baseweb` scoped packages, we import `baseui/button` but the dependency only says `baseui`.
+Therefore, rollup cannot detect them and that meant, I had to write a little script to get the list of the directories under `node_modules/baseui` to pass it to the object here.
+It is clipped for this article otherwise the list is "big".

 3. Some would be hesitant to say this, but if you have the right `plugin` then your source should be your entry not some `build` folder or something else.